Introduction

 3. The Butch Cut

-Best For: Heart-shaped and oval faces.
+Best For: Heart-shaped and Oval faces.

-Maintenance: Very low; needs a trim every 3 weeks to maintain the uniform length.
+Maintenance: Very Low — needs a trim every 3 weeks to maintain the uniform length.

 4. The Skin Fade Buzz Cut

 The Ask: Ask for a #2 on top with a high skin fade (bald fade) on the sides and back.
+Request a clean line-up at the hairline.

 5. The High and Tight